Assault and Battery Lawyer in Los Angeles

 What are the Three Elements of Simple Assault?

 The three elements of simple assault are:

-- The victim experiences apprehension or fear of harmful contact.
+- The victim experiences apprehension or fear of a harmful contact

 What Makes It Assault with a Deadly Weapon and Not Attempted Murder?

 In California criminal court, the prosecution has the burden of proving that the offender intended to kill the victim.
 California law also allows actions to be used to show intent.

 Assault with a deadly weapon is typically a heat of the moment crime and not planned.
 Planning would show intent.